Detecting the polarization in $\chi_{cJ} \to \phi \phi $ decays to probe hadronic loop effect: Summary

-In 2019, BESIII released white paper on its future physics program \cite{Ablikim:2019hff}.
-With the accumulation of charmonium data, we suggest that BESIII should pay more attentions to the study of polarization of the corresponding decays, which may provide extra information to reveal underlying mechanism.
+In 2019, BESIII released the white paper on its future physics program \cite{Ablikim:2019hff}.
+With the accumulation of charmonium data, we suggest that BESIII should pay more attentions to the study of polarization of the corresponding decays, which may provide extra information for us to reveal the underlying decay mechanism of charmonia.
 Obviously, the present work provides a typical example and a new task for experiment.